r05849032/Four_MVN_test/README.md

 ## Preinstallation
 To use `Prop.reject()` for testing the normality, the MVN and energy package with specific version should be installed beforehand.

-Install older package versions by using `devtools`
+Install older package versions by using the `devtools` package.
 ```r
 library(devtools)
 ```